 The Spring Equinox is knocking on our dew-stained windows, beckoning us to remember its beauty and release.
-Many Wiccans, witches and Pagans celebrate the Spring Equinox, also known as Ostara, which falls around March 21st on the calendar each year.
-Learn all about Ostara’s meaning, how to celebrate Ostara with old and modern traditions, and adapt our simple Ostara ritual as your own.
+Many Wiccans, witches and Pagans celebrate the Spring Equinox, also known as Ostara, which falls around March 21st in the Northern Hemisphere and around September 21st in the Southern Hemisphere.
+Learn all about Ostara’s meaning, how to celebrate Ostara with old and modern traditions, correspondences, and adapt our simple Ostara ritual as your own.

 The word Ostara originates from a Spring Goddess’s name—Eostre.
 The symbols of Ostara are uncannily similar to the traditions of the Christian holiday Easter.
 Why is this?
 To find Jesus’ Resurrection Day on the calendar – look at the first full moon following the Spring Equinox, and Easter will be on the first Sunday following the full moon.
 If it happens the first full moon of Spring falls on a Sunday, then Easter will be on the following Sunday.

 The Easter Bunny is an image on a pedestal with the likes of Santa Claus and The Tooth Fairy.
 But where does the Easter Bunny come from?
 Just like so many other historical Holiday icons and traditions, the Easter Bunny was born from Pagan customs.
 Bunnies are cute, fluffy, and hippety-hoppety.
 But they’re also known for mating.
 LOTS of it.
 It should come as no surprise the Rabbit is one of Ostara’s original symbols of fertility.
-In addition, there’s speculation the goddess Eostre once had a consort who was part-rabbit.
+In addition, there’s speculation the goddess Eostre once had a consort who was part-rabbit and of whom was depicted as a man-sized hare.

 Easter Eggs are another symbol of fertility and rebirth.
 Christians claim Easter eggs represent Christ’s Resurrection – an egg inevitably means new life or birth into a new life.
 The “dying of eggs” tradition may have its roots in the ancient Zoroastrians’ painting egg ritual on the Spring Equinox.
 Painting eggs is a common activity at various times of the year for many countries, including Ukraine, the U.S., Austria, Germany, Poland, Russia, and Bulgaria.